-- Children create themselves through purposeful activity
+- Children create themselves through purposeful activity and opportunity play.

 - The most important learning occurs from birth to age six

-- Children are sensitive and have the mental ability to absorb and learn from the environment, which includes people as well as materials
+- Children are sensitive and have the mental ability to absorb and learn from the environment, which includes people as well as materials.

 Children are free to work at their individual pace with materials they choose.
 They can work independently or with others.
 The teacher makes observations and decides when to introduce new concepts or tools.
 This concept is to develop self-directed learning in a community setting.